 Burning candles can be hard.
 It might not seem like it, but these little beauties can be tough to get juuuuuust right.
-These tricks of the trade will help ensure your candles happy and healthy!
+Learn these tricks of the trade to help ensure your candle is happy and healthy!

 First things first, tunneling (when wax remains around the edges while your candle burns down in the middle) is THE WORST!
 We know.
 We get it.

 Our first tip is simply to light your candle up for a long time on the first burn.
 And by a long time, we mean a LONG time.
-It could be 4 hours until the total area of your candle has melted, it could also be 6.
-This is why it might be a good idea to light your candle up the first time in the morning or in the afternoon: it allows you to have a few hours to burn it, before you go to sleep.
+It could be 4 hours until the total area of your candle has melted, but it could also be 6.
+This is why it might be a good idea to light your candle first time in the morning or in the afternoon.
+This allows you to have a few hours to burn it, before you go to sleep.

-See our guide below for how long your candle might need based on its diameter.
+See our guide below for how long your candle might need to burn based on its diameter.
 (Keep in mind this is just a rough guide!)